 TRAVEL ABROAD – Linda thinks her grandmother may have gone abroad at some point, but the records found on Ancestry are for different women.
 This isn’t to say she didn’t leave England either before marrying Ernest or afterwards, just that the records online are not for her.

-Buying these marriage and death certificate will help clarify several facts, as outlined above:
+Buying these marriage and death certificates will help clarify several facts, as outlined above:

 - Gladys V NUTT to Edward A RICKARDS